 100-127V

-Can I use an adaptor, convertor or electrical transformer?
+Can I use an adaptor, converter or electrical transformer?

 We advise against using your Dyson hair care machine in another country with an adaptor, converter or transformer.
 As we haven’t manufactured or tested the adaptor ourselves, we can’t be confident of its quality or safety, and we can’t guarantee it won’t cause permanent damage to your Dyson machine.